emdee-is/phantompy/README.md

  PDF is generated.
 (YMMV - it segfaults for me. )
 * Generate a HTML save file screenshot of the web page after it is completely loaded and the javascript has run.
-* console.log’s will be printed to stdout.
+* console.log's will be printed to stdout.
 * Easily add new features by changing the source code of this script, without compiling C++ code.
-For more advanced applications, consider attaching PyQt objects/methods to WebKit’s JavaScript space by using QWebFrame::addToJavaScriptWindowObject().
+For more advanced applications, consider attaching PyQt objects/methods to WebKit's JavaScript space by using QWebFrame::addToJavaScriptWindowObject().

 If you execute an external ```javascript-file```, phantompy has no